-In the Greenwich Village neighborhood, you can find an authentic Brazilian restaurant named Berimbau do Brasil do Brasil.
+In the Greenwich Village neighborhood, you can find an authentic Brazilian restaurant named Berimbau do Brasil.

 The “berimbau” is a Brazilian instrument with African roots commonly used in the capoeira martial arts dance.
 It has a very unique and peculiar sound!